The Role of Tumor Boards and How Pathology Helps Enhance Their Purpose

 Expect the role of pathologists on tumor boards to prove even more vital in the near future.
 Precision medicine is becoming a greater factor in treatment determination.
 That means pathologists will take on an even greater role when participating in these multidisciplinary teams.
 That also means more lives saved or extended.

 Our first-rate customer service and complement of 27 Board Certified Anatomic Pathologists, offering a broad range of subspecialties, allows us to provide a full range of anatomic pathology services to meet modern physician needs.
-For more than 65 years, we have provided comprehensive and superior quality diagnostics, working with physicians and hospitals to improve patient care.
+For over 70 years, we have provided comprehensive and superior quality diagnostics, working with physicians and hospitals to improve patient care.

 For more information about Yosemite Pathology, our work on tumor boards and how we can best serve your practice or hospital with testing and specialty services, contact us today.